 So if diets and dieting behaviors are the norm, why should you give them up?
 Here are ten compelling reasons to stop dieting forever:

-- Diets don’t work.
-It’s estimated that only about 5% of people who lose weight on a diet will actually go on to maintain that weight loss after 5 years.
-Imagine how you would feel about other things with a 5% success rate.
-Would you undergo a medical treatment that had only a 5% success rate?
-Would you put your children in a school where only 5% of students graduated?
-Maybe, but you’d sure put a lot more thought into the choice than most people put into starting a new diet.
+- Diets don’t keep weight off in the long-term.
+It’s estimated that only about 5-15% of people who lose weight on a diet will actually go on to maintain that weight loss after 5 years.
+Imagine how you would feel about other things with a 5-15% success rate.
+Would you undergo a medical treatment that had only a 5-15% success rate?
+Would you put your children in a school where only 5-15% of students graduated?
+Maybe under the right circumstances, but you’d sure put a lot more thought into the choice than most people put into starting a new diet.

 - Diets aren’t good for your mental health.
 So many diets claim to be about “health” but are actually harmful to both physical and mental health.
 Dieting often leads to a preoccupation with food and our bodies that can border on obsession.
 Dieters who “cheat” on their diets or “fail” are made to believe that they simply didn’t have enough willpower or self-control to stay the course.
 This mentality that the dieter is to blame instead of the diet leads to increased stress and other negative feelings such as guilt and shame.